You can access almost all of the library’s electronic databases and their contents from off-campus.

 If you can access a different database vendor, then please contact the Reference Desk so that we can alert the non-working vendor (510) 885-3765.

 And, if you can log into other campus systems, such as Blackboard, MyCSUEB, etc., then you may need to reset your netID password.

 If you recently changed your netID password (around the end of fall quarter 2013), that password did not sync for the library databases.

 The solution is to go in and reset your netID password — again.
 This will sync it for all campus systems – including the library.

-CSU East Bay is changing to a new Bay Card system this summer.
-This change will affect printing in the library.
+CSU East Bay changed to a new Bay Card system in Summer 2019.
+This change affected printing in the library.

 There is a charge of $0.08 per page for black and white, and $0.24 per page for color for using the laser printers in the Library.
 You can add cash value to your Bay Card in order to pay for your printing at the PHiL station near the vending machines in the lobby of the Library.
 You can also visit this web page for more information about adding money to your Bay Card: http://www.csueastbay.edu/af/departments/finance/bay-card/card-info/add.html

 To print your document from any terminal in the Library, Click "File" – "Print" (then a drop-down list of available printers will appear)- select either PIONEER PRINTER B&W or PIONEER PRINTER COLOR and then click print.

 You will then be asked to enter your NetID in order to identify your print job at the printer station.
 You may also add a password if you choose.
 Proceed to any networked printer station on campus to release your print job.
 To release your print job, swipe your Bay Card at the printer of your choice, enter your NetID and NetID password, and click Print.